BayatGames/.github/profile/README.md

 ## 📊 Organization Repositories

 Check out our pinned repositories below to see our featured projects and tools.
-We're constantly working to expand our open source offerings for the game development community.
+We're constantly working to expand our game portfolio and open source offerings for the game development community.

 ---